ItsMeMaestro/Markov-chain-Song-generator/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies.
-3. Run the console application.
+3. Run the console application(main.py file).
 4. Explore the options for generating text using Markov chains.